HumaRobotics/modbus/modbus_cognex_insight/README.md

 modbus cognex insight
 =====================

-A bridge between a python modbus client and a Cognex In-Sight camera set as Modbus server.
+This package is a bridge between a python modbus client and a Cognex In-Sight camera as modbus server.
 A job test is present in this package to test it without a camera.

 This package includes: